filmil/vivado-docker/README.md

 allows me to build a dev environment that I know is identical across possible multiple installations.

-If you don't care about that, and I know that not everyone does and that you aren't required to care, you might as well install Vivado the usual way.
+If you don't care about that you might as well install Vivado the usual way.
+I understand that not everyone does and that you aren't required to care.

 # Prior art